zhangle1987/codex-to-im/README.md

 4. Start the bridge in the background
 5. Bind real desktop Codex threads to Feishu or Weixin chats

-`SKILL.md` is still kept in the repo, but only as an optional Codex integration entry.

 ## Project Origin

 The current codebase is a consolidated continuation of two earlier repositories: